DrChainsaw/AmpControl/README.md

 In short: It changes the sound of the amplifier based on what you are playing on your guitar (or whatever instrument you plug in).

-This is done by continously feeding the contents of an audio buffer (e.g. from a soundcard) into a classifier (typically a neural network) which has been trained to classify short (50-200 ms) samples of audio.
+This is done by continuously feeding the contents of an audio buffer (e.g. from a sound card) into a classifier (typically a neural network) which has been trained to classify short (50-200 ms) samples of audio.
 The output from the net is used to change the sound of the amplifier, e.g. change program, increase volume/gain/delay etc..

 In order to be able to integrate the whole thing in a home automation system, the app can be controlled through a messaging protocol, e.g. MQTT.

-The current interfaces are currently supported:
+The following interfaces are currently supported:

 Audio input:
 * ASIO (using [Jasiohost](https://github.com/mhroth/jasiohost))